Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhub/TROUBLESHOOTING.md

 * See if your network is blocking specific IP addresses.
   * [What IP addresses do I need to allow?][EventHubsIPAddresses]
 * If applicable, check the proxy configuration.
 See [configure proxy][PublishEventsWithWebSocketsAndProxy] sample.
-* For more information about troubleshooting network connectivity is at [Event Hubs troubleshooting][EventHubsTroubleshooting]
+* For more information about troubleshooting network connectivity, refer to [Event Hubs troubleshooting][EventHubsTroubleshooting]

 ### SSL handshake failures